kgar/GMS2-FriendlyCosmonaut-DialogueSystem/to-do.md

   - Hmm... divide the screen into 255 slices?
   - Somehow determine with the passage of time that hue should circularly shift to the left...
   - Somehow do this without holding any variables so that all rainbow text behaves as if some kind of masking were being used.
+- Challenge: Provide scrollability to choice, so any number of options can appear in the textbox
+  - This should include arrow pointers up and down in the center x / top and bottom y of the textbox; the arrows should only appear for their corresponding direction when that direction is accessible
+  - Can I make it so scrolling is smooth, with strings of text scrolling in and out of view instead of instantly changing?
+-